Characters of The Last of Us Part II: Ellie

 The next day, Jesse leaves to pursue Tommy, and Ellie heads to Abby's hideout at an aquarium.
 After a struggle, Ellie kills Abby's allies, the pregnant Mel and her boyfriend Owen Moore.
 Returning to the theater, Ellie, Dina, Jesse and Tommy are ambushed by Abby, who kills Jesse and shoots Tommy.
 She overpowers Ellie and Dina, but spares them and warns them to leave.
 Some time later, Ellie and Dina are living on a farm, taking care of Dina's baby, but Ellie suffers from posttraumatic stress.
 When Tommy arrives with information on Abby's whereabouts, Ellie leaves for Santa Barbara to kill her, despite Dina's pleas.
 She is injured in a trap but escapes and rescues Abby and Lev, who have been weakened by weeks of torture.
 Threatening to kill Lev, Ellie forces Abby to fight her.
 Ellie overpowers her, losing two fingers in the process, but lets her live.
 Ellie returns to the farmhouse and finds it empty.
 She plays Joel's guitar, recalls her promise to Joel to try to forgive him, and leaves.

 For her portrayal as the primary playable character, Johnson took lessons she learned working with Baker on the first game.
 Johnson considered her own experiences with anxiety, and researched the effects of posttraumatic stress disorder with Druckmann.
 Ellie's excitement for astronomy was based on Johnson's own interests, while her obsession with comics is based on Druckmann's childhood.
 Gross felt that Ellie's decision to track down Abby was motivated by her desire to overcome her PTSD more than her desire to kill Abby.
 Gross, who has suffered twice from PTSD, considered it her responsibility to accurately depict the subject matter.
 The writers wanted to deconstruct the perception of violence in Joel and Ellie: while Joel is indifferent and practical, Ellie kills to maintain a "culture of honor" by attaching violence to her ego.
 Some of the team considered Ellie's obsession with Abby akin to a drug addiction, and that Dina left as she felt that the obsession would never end.
 Johnson received acclaim for her performance, and she was nominated for several awards.

+Bella Ramsey portrays Ellie in HBO's television adaptation of The Last of Us.